akrikorian85/image-animation/README.md

 The animation's container will be appended inside the selected element.

-The object should have `width`, `height`, and `frames` and optional `id` properties.
+The object should have `width`, `height`, and `animations` and optional `id` properties.
 Width and height should be set to the desired width and height of the container of images.
+You can also have each animation trigger on click/tap by setting the `click` property to `true`.

-The `frames` property should be an array of objects.
-Each frame in the frames array is an object with it's own properties and is treated as one animated part of the of the whole animation.
-Frames are used in the order they are set in the array. `frames[i]` starts and then finishes it's animation, then `frames[i+1]` animation is called and finished, all the way up to ...`frames[n]`.
+The `animations` property should be an array of `Animation` objects.
+Each item in the animations array should be passed an object with its own properties.
+The animations play in the order they are set in the array.
+Once `animations[i]` finishes it's animation, `animations[i+1]` is called, all the way up to ...`animations[n]`.

-Each frame's properties should be set:
+Each Animation object to be passed an object with properties:
-  `width`, `height`, `animationType`, `duration`, `position` and `imagesrc`
+  `width`, `height`, `type`, `duration`, `position` and `imagesrc`

 ### Some notes:

-  `animationType` can be set to `reveal`, `fadeIn`, or `none`.
+  `type` can be set to `reveal` or `fadeIn`.
+If the type is not set, the image will show from a hidden state when it is its turn in the queue.
   `imagesrc` is the source path to the image.
 This should be the path from the HTML file that this library is being used on.
   `position` is an object that has an `x` and `y` property.
 This is to set the absolute positioning within the containing element.
   Retina images can be used.
 Just cut the image at double the desired width and height.
+  `duration` is the length in time in milliseconds for the animation to complete.

 ### Dependencies

 jQuery 1.0+

 ### Changelog

+1.0.2 - 10-16-2017
+#### Added
+- made more appropriate variable names
+- added click feature to have the images animate on click

 1.0.1 - 10-09-2017
 #### Added